eulloa10/financial-data-pipeline/README.md

 Once the project is set up, you can perform the following tasks:

 - **Monitor the Pipeline**: Use Airflow to trigger and monitor the ETL pipeline and data transformations
-- **View Dashboards**: Access Preset to view trends for various financial indicators over time
+- **View Dashboards**: Create data visualizations in Looker Studio to view trends for various financial indicators over time
-- **Generate Reports**: Configure Preset to run monthly reports and send them via email
+- **Generate Reports**: Configure Looker Studio to run monthly reports and send them via email

 ---